superhero1/ffritz/README-APP.md

-       -K name         : Kill named service (%all for all) -R name         : Restart named service (%all for all) -o dir          : Run service after chroot to dir
+       -K name         : Kill named service (%all for all) -R name         : Restart named service (%all for all) -o dir          : Run service after chroot to dir -H [SPEC=NUM],* : Call setrlimit for given RLIMIT_SPEC before executing client. e.g. STACK=2m,DATA=100m will set hard limit of RLIMIT_STACK/DATA to 2MB/100MB, as well as the soft limit if its greater than the hard limit.
+                         See setrlimit(2)

 Following is a list of services (service name in brackets).